RainerAtSpirit/raineratspirit.github.com/_posts/2012-07-20-the-sharepoint-dvwp-in-ferrari-mode-strikes-again.md

 {% endhighlight %}

 Alright prime time, we are bulding the required html that represents one tile.
 We start by copying the tile html from the [MetroJS] page.
-There are two data sources that we can access here.
+There are multipe variable that you can access here.
 1. `$Rows` attributes can be accessed directly e.g. `<xsl:value-of select="@__spItemCount"/>` or
    `data-target="{@__spDefaultViewUrl}"`.
 2. Meta data can be accessed through `$t` with the same ease as e.g. ` <div class="live-tile {$t/item/@color} {$t/size}"` or
 `<img src="{$t/item/@icon}" class="micon"/>`.
+3. You've access to everything that was globally defined like e.g `$globalConfig`.

 {% highlight xslt linenos %}
 <xsl:template name="TileTemplate">